clarkngo/my-learning-notes/docs/mentoring/mentee-justine/index.md

 *   Clark created a task header at the bottom of Justine's draft documentation.
 *   **Task (Checkbox format):** Understand the system architecture of the data flow solution.
     *   *Note:* Justine should find something interesting in that space and keep going.

+## 12-8-2025
+The mentorship session focused on refining the understanding of API fundamentals, M code, and data flow analysis within Power BI, specifically using Big Commerce environments.
+To track areas for deeper focus, the mentor advised the user to create issues in a repository.

+### API Connection and Environment Details

+For the particular Power Query implementation discussed, the connection to the Big Commerce APIs specifically utilized only the **access token** and the **store hash**, bypassing the need for a client ID or client secret.

+Key details about the connection parameters include:

+*   **Store Hash:** This serves as the unique identifier for a Big Commerce web store front end.
+It is consistent and does not change even if new API tokens are generated.
+*   **Access Token:** This is a unique token generated when an API is created on Big Commerce.
+*   **Data Sources:** The project involves connecting to two distinct environments, "Big Commerce EC" (Emergency Care) and "Big Commerce Sage," which function as separate systems.

+### Data Flow, M Code, and Merging

+The M code was used to connect to these two different API sources and process their respective data.
+A key step in the process was performing a **merge** operation on the M code side to combine the data from both systems.
+The merged output results in a single table for the end user in Power BI, with an added field or column that labels whether the data originated from EC or Sage.

+### Account Hierarchy and Security Gaps

+A notable point of confusion revolved around the API token generation versus its usage:

+1. The user generated the API token using their personal Big Commerce account, as they were the authorized individual.
+2. However, the Power BI data flow that refreshes the data uses the company's **service account**.
+3. Because the service account executes the data flow, team members with access to that account can view the connection parameters (store hash and access token).

+The mentor raised important security research points for the user, asking them to investigate:

+*   Whether the API token will still function if the user account that originally generated it is deleted.
+*   Whether the generated token expires, and if setting an expiration policy would be considered a security best practice.

+### System Diagramming and Architecture

+The mentor advised using visual tools to document the system architecture:

+*   **Process Flow Diagram:** Recommended for showing how the data comes from various sources and subsequently merges.
+*   **Sequence Diagram:** Introduced as a detailed diagramming tool to illustrate the back-and-forth communication flow between different systems during an API call (e.g., how the front end requests data from the back end, which then requests data from the database).

+The mentor also stressed the importance of verifying assumptions, such as whether the M code automatically utilizes a `GET` request, by consulting documentation or AI tools to ensure stakeholders receive answers based on certainty rather than speculation.